kubeshop/kusk-gateway/docs/contributing/development.md

 make deploy-envoyfleet
 ```

-## Redeploy after code changes
+## **Redeploy After Code Changes**
-The simplest way to ensure that everything required is recompiled is to run the following command:
+The simplest way to ensure the recompliation of everything required is to run one of the following commands:

 ```
 # generate will recompile any controller implementations